Gabs0403/tic_tac_toeAI/GAME_FLOW.md

   - Check whose turn.
   - Handle human or AI move.
   - Apply move and update state.
-- The loop ends only when the backend reports a final status: **win, draw, or illegal move**.
+- The loop ends only when the backend reports a final status: **win or draw**.

 ---

 ## Responsibilities
 - **UI (Frontend):** handles touch input, calls backend functions, maintains game loop and redraws the board.
-- **Backend:** enforces rules, updates the state, decides AI moves, and declares the result.
+- **Backend:** enforces rules, updates the state, decides AI moves & human moves, and declares the result.